davidesciotti/Spaceborne/docs/source/IO.rst

 Covariance
 ++++++++++

-The main output of ``Spaceborne`` is the covariance matrix for the requested probes and statistics.
+The main output of ``Spaceborne`` is the covariance matrix for the requested probes (lensing, photometric galaxy clustering, ggl), terms (Gaussian and its components -- SVA, SN, MIX --, plus the non-Gaussian terms SSC and cNG) and statistics (C_ells, 2PCF).
 The path to the output folder can be specified in the configuration file; the file format is ``.npz``, for maximum storage efficiency.
-These files can be loaded as ``numpy`` arrays with
+These files can be loaded arrays with

 .. code-block:: python

    covs_2d = np.load(f'{cov_filename}_2D.npz')

-With ``cov_filename`` specified in
+With ``cov_filename`` specified in the config file:

 .. code-block:: yaml

    covariance:
-      cov_filename: 40
+      cov_filename: 'my_covs'

 You can then inspect the files in the archive with ``covs_2d.files``.
 The different entries will correspond to the different terms of the covariance, depending on the ones